Bohr model: Refinements

+Replacement

 In 1925, a new kind of mechanics was proposed, quantum mechanics, in which Bohr's model of electrons traveling in quantized orbits was extended into a more accurate model of electron motion.
 The new theory was proposed by Werner Heisenberg.
 Another form of the same theory, wave mechanics, was discovered by the Austrian physicist Erwin Schrödinger independently, and by different reasoning.
 Schrödinger employed de Broglie's matter waves, but sought wave solutions of a three-dimensional wave equation describing electrons that were constrained to move about the nucleus of a hydrogen-like atom, by being trapped by the potential of the positive nuclear charge.

 Electron energy levels

 The Bohr model gives almost exact results only for a system where two charged points orbit each other at speeds much less than that of light.
 This not only involves one-electron systems such as the hydrogen atom, singly ionized helium, and doubly ionized lithium, but it includes positronium and Rydberg states of any atom where one electron is far away from everything else.
 It can be used for K-line X-ray transition calculations if other assumptions are added (see Moseley's law below).
 In high energy physics, it can be used to calculate the masses of heavy quark mesons.

 Calculation of the orbits requires two assumptions.